Jean Straker

 The club would often take part in London's Soho Fair with a float of their own and an exhibition called Femina.
-In 1961 the name of the club changed to The Academy of Visual Arts.
+In 1961, the name of the club changed to The Academy of Visual Arts.

-On 22 May 1958 the BBC Third Programme broadcast a discussion on Pin-ups and Figure Studies with Jean Straker and fellow photographers Jack Eston and Walter Bird.
+On 22 May 1958, the BBC Third Programme broadcast a discussion on Pin-ups and Figure Studies with Jean Straker and fellow photographers Jack Eston and Walter Bird.

 The passing of the 1959 Obscene Publications Act in 1959 resulted in a continuous cycle of prosecutions and appeals as Straker refused to compromise his artistic integrity.
-He became instrumental in changes to the censorship laws of the United Kingdom in the 1960s.
+He became instrumental in changing the censorship laws of the United Kingdom in the 1960s.

 After nearly a decade of litigation, he retired to Sussex.
 He died in 1984.